AsmaaIR/java-topics/README.md

   <img src="https://github.com/AsmaaIR/JavaCollections/blob/master/assets/linkedlist-2.png" width="700" />

 When we remove Data1:
-The Next pointer of data will be pointed to data2 Address and the prev pointer of data 2 will point address to Data.
+The Next pointer of data will be pointed to data2 Address and the prev pointer of data 2 will point address to Data. <br>
   <img src="https://github.com/AsmaaIR/JavaCollections/blob/master/assets/linkedlist-3.png" width="700" />

 - Queue(FIFO) First Input First output: